benjaminben/MachineLearningNotebooks/tutorials/README.md

  * [Image classification using MNIST dataset](https://docs.microsoft.com/en-us/azure/machine-learning/service/tutorial-train-models-with-aml)
  * [Regression using NYC Taxi dataset](https://docs.microsoft.com/en-us/azure/machine-learning/service/tutorial-data-prep)

 If you are using an Azure Machine Learning Notebook VM, you are all set.
-Otherwise, run the [configuration Notebook](../configuration.ipynb) notebook first to set up your Azure ML Workspace.
+Otherwise, run the [configuration notebook](../configuration.ipynb) first to set up your Azure ML Workspace.
 Then, run the notebooks in following recommended order.

 ### Image classification